Battle of Fallen Timbers: Battle

 The Legion advanced early the next morning, 20 August, while the Native Americans were on their 3rd day of fasting.
 Due to morning rains, many warriors in the confederacy assumed there would be no battle, and retired to Fort Miami to break their fast.
 Suspecting contact, Wayne ordered the Legion to march in compacted columns, and distributed the dragoons and artillery in the center of the column so that they could respond to an attack from any direction.
 A battalion of mounted Kentucky militia led the column, and had difficulty with the terrain.
 The lead scouts were only about 100 yards into the center of the chosen battlefield when the Odawas and Potawatomis under Little Otter and Egushawa fired their first volley, scattering the militia.
 Behind the militia were two companies of infantry from the 4th Sub-Legion under Captain John Cook, and he directed their initial volley at the Kentuckians, whom he considered to be fleeing the battle.
 Soon, however, Cook's detachment fled the scene as advancing warriors initiated hand-to-hand fighting.

-The fleeing U.S. forces ran towards the left wing of the Legion's column, where Lieutenant Colonel Jean François Hamtramck commanded the 2nd and 4th sub-legions.
+The fleeing U.S. forces ran towards the left wing of the Legion's column, where Lieutenant-colonel Jean François Hamtramck commanded the 2nd and 4th sub-legions.
 They broke through Captain Howell Lewis' company, which fell back without firing a shot.
 Hamtramck, meanwhile, formed his wing into two ranks to halt the pursuing warriors, many of whom were armed with only tomahawks and knives, and General Wilkinson formed the 1st and 3rd sub-legions into one extended line covering 800 yards of the right wing.
 Wayne rushed to the sound of the muskets, and quickly deployed two light infantry companies from the center ahead of each wing, to halt any confederate advances until the lines could be properly formed.
 Artillery was brought to the front and blasted the Native American line with grapeshot.
 Blue Jacket's well-organized ambush was now in disarray, as the center elements had rushed forward while the wings had remained in position.
 When asked for orders by his aide-de-camp, Lieutenant William Henry Harrison, Wayne responded "Charge the damned rascals with the bayonet!"

 Captain Robert Campbell charged first, leading his company of dragoons across 60–100 yards with sabres drawn.
 Nearly a dozen of the dragoons were shot in the attack, and Captain Campbell was killed.
-Wilkinson's dismounted infantry made a slow advance to support the dragoons, and the Odawas and Potawatomis ran back to their positions.
+Wilkinson's dismounted infantry made a slow advance to support the dragoons, and the Odawas and Potawatomis ran and fled back to their positions.
 The pursuit was so lightly challenged that Wilkinson feared they were being led into a trap, and he paused to await instructions from Wayne.